offiongbassey/ML-Life-Jacket-Detection/README.md

 # ML-Life-Jacket-Detection
 This is a life jacket detection system that uses machine learning to detect whether someone is wearing a life jacket or not.
+Beyond detection, it also raises alert with a message "Attention: Please wear your life jacket".
-The Major Tools are Yolo, OpenCv and Python
+The Major Tools are Yolo, OpenCv and Python.